splitti/MuPiBox/development_prepare/README.md

 ![Caption](./preparation.jpg "Caption")

 ## What is it for?
-This scripts prepares the MuPiBox.
+This scripts prepares and compiles software for the Autosetup.

 ## How to start?
 Login with dietpi and start this command: